 And thanks to you, your support, and your belief we were able to do the impossible.

 He introduced himself in French.
 He said he had been coordinating the rescue on Ultar Sar and that Christian Trommsdorff had given him my number.
 That’s what Piolets d’Or brotherhood does!

 Shamyl connected several dots at the same time – the agency, important military personnel, and pilots.

 Shamyl and I are going to get in touch every 10 – 15 minutes until July 30.
 Day and night.
-Shamyl helped me solve a gazillion questions.
+Shamyl helped me solve a gazillion issues.

 People, you are sometimes so good.

-The plan for tomorrow is as follows: the weather permitting, we will take the rescuers to the base camp in the morning and try to lift Sanya off with an longline.
+The plan for tomorrow is as follows: the weather permitting, we will take the rescuers to the base camp in the morning and try to lift Sanya off with a longline.

 If we are not able to do that, David, Herve and Andrzej will be taken by the helicopter to the closest spot to Sanya and they will start moving towards him.